Kagura Ski Resort Snowboarding

 The 19th most popular snowboarding destination in Japan.

 Monday 14 January 2019 06:26 GMT

 Northwest of Tokyo near Yukawa in the Niigata Prefecture, the Kagura ski area has 23 courses served by 3 lifts that provide access to a maximum vertical descent of 1,225m.
 This family-friendly area tends to be beginner-oriented and it known to be quite crowded on the weekends.
 It is divided into three sectors: Kagura, Mitsumata and Tashiro.
 In addition, it is interconnected with the Naeba ski resort via the Naeba-Tashiro gondola.

 At the Kagura ski area, the groomed runs are not particularly steep.
 Luckily, the ski patrollers are known to be tolerant of off-piste freeriding.

 The Kagura ski area is located 175km northwest of Tokyo.

 While in the large cities, make sure to use the ATM since ATM machines can be quite hard to find at the resorts (especially ones accepting international cards) and credit cards are rarely accepted.

-Overall, Kagura Ski Resort is the 20th most popular snowboard & freeride destination of all 22 snowboarding resorts in Japan.
+Overall, Kagura Ski Resort is the 19th most popular snowboard & freeride destination of all 21 snowboarding resorts in Japan.
 Several of the better snowboarding resorts are nearby Kagura Ski Resort including Happo One Ski Resort, Naeba Ski Resort, Nozawa Onsen, Shiga Kogen and Myoko Kogen.